2017 Wales rugby union tour of Tonga and Samoa: Squad

 With head coach Warren Gatland leading the British & Irish Lions on their tour to New Zealand, assisted by Wales attack coach Rob Howley, forwards coach Robin McBryde was named as coach for the tour to Tonga and Samoa, just as he had been in previous Lions years in 2009 and 2013.
-Cardiff Blues head coach Danny Wilson and attack coach Matt Sherratt, and Scarlets backs coach Stephen Jones were appointed to McBryde's coaching staff, but Wilson and Jones withdrew before the tour due to club commitments.
+In December 2016, the Welsh Rugby Union (WRU) were reported to have approached Ospreys and Cardiff Blues head coaches Steve Tandy and Danny Wilson, and Scarlets backs coach Stephen Jones about supplementing McBryde's coaching staff.
+Wilson and Jones were appointed, along with Blues attack coach Matt Sherratt, but Wilson and Jones withdrew before the tour due to club commitments.